jayeshjakkani/GITS/results.md

 ## GITS<br />
 GITS streamlines most frequently performed workflows using fewer commands which is so much easier and better than usual.
 Git-Simplified AKA GITS can be thought of wrapper around major Git functionalities. <br />
-This project aims to ease the developers efforts while interacting with version control system Git.
+<br />This project aims to ease the developers efforts while interacting with version control system Git.
 Here are few motivation points behind coming up with this idea:
 - Few git command names are very misleading from the end user's perspective.
 Consider this, ```git checkout``` command is used for both switching the branches and removing changes present inside working directory.
 - Based on the development practice used by various teams, there are some tasks which requires the execution of more than one command to complete the task.
 This process can be easily automated such that developer only need to execute a single command to get their work done.